hsyl20/haskus-website/pages/system/manual/using/devices.rst

 --------------------

 Internally ``haskus-system`` mounts a ``sysfs`` virtual file system through which the Linux kernel exposes the hardware of the machine.
-Each device is exposed as a sub-directory in the ``/devices`` directory and the path to the device's directory uniquely identifies the device in the system.
+In this file-system each device is exposed as a sub-directory in the ``/devices`` directory and the path to the device's directory uniquely identifies the device in the system.

 Directory nesting represents the device hierarchy as the system sees it.
 Regular files in device directories represent device properties that can be